-During team competitions, no-one has the right to enter the Piste Enclosure without the referee's permission.
-In the case of such an offence, the referee will penalise the offending team as provided for in Articles t.114, t.116 and t.120.
+During team competitions, no-one has the right to enter the Strip Enclosure without the referee's permission.
+In the case of such an offence, the referee will penalize the offending team as provided for in Articles t.114, t.116 and t.120.
 A warning imposed on a team is valid for the complete team match.
-Should a fencer, within the same match.

-commit another offence from the first group, the referee will penalise him on each occasion with a red card.
+Should a fencer, within the same match, commit another offence from the first group, the referee will penalize him or her on each occasion with a red card.